material-motion/material-motion/concepts/runtimes.md

 One practical benefit of this approach is for physical simulation.
 Let's say we have two Plans representing Friction and an Anchored Spring, respectively.
 Both Plans are associated with the target's `position` property.
 An executor for such Plans must store additional state in order to perform the physical simulations.
 This additional state is the velocity.

-If each instance of a Plan has its own executor, each executor would end up creating its own interpretation of the velocity.
+If every instance of a Plan has its own executor, each executor would end up creating its own interpretation of the velocity.
 The net result would be a confusing physical simulation.

 What if each Plan is provided to a single executor?
 The executor can now know to only create one representation of velocity.
 It can also sum the two forces and apply them to the velocity in one step.